CzukorPeter/nodejs_api_crud/README.md

 Simple application with a separate backend and frontend created for capturing and editing partner data.

 ## Backend

-REST API using Node.js based on SQLite3 database
+REST API using Node.js based on SQLite3 database.

 ##### Tech stacks
 - Node.js
 - Express.js